pepa65/misc/README.md

 # misc
-**miscellaneous utilities and programs**
+**Miscellaneous utilities and programs**

 Almost all these utilities can be used by downloading them and running them like `bash <utility>`.
 Running like `bash <utility> -h` is always safe and will provide some sort of help text.
 If necessary packages are missing, this will be reported at runtime.

 ## difth
 **Show differences between 2 Thai language sources in html or terminal**